pokeclicker/pokeclicker-wiki/data/Regions/overview_description.md

 Maximum Vitamins per Pokémon: 25**

 #### [[Regions/Kalos]]
 Kalos is the sixth region and has 72 unique Pokémon to catch, breed and hatch.
 Some currently unobtainable forms will be added in the future.
 Kalos' gyms and dungeons are quite tough but offer great rewards as well.
-At this stage it should be easily possible for the players to give every Pokémon the maximum amount of protein.
+At this stage it should be easily possible for the player to give every Pokémon the maximum amount of protein.

 **Non-native Pokémon retain 60% damage
 Breeding Queue in the hatchery: 64